ColorlessSaber/python-projects/README.md

 Created a Sqlite3 database and then scanned a list of pseudo file names, pulled out the ones that where text files and inserted them into the database.
 Desaturates the basic understanding of using an SQL library in Python.

+### File Transfer
+An application that takes the files from the selected source directory and moves them over to the selected destination directory.
+It will only move files that are new or have been modified in less than 24 hours.

+### Web Page Generator Assignment
+A simple GUI that can add a default HTML text to a pre-existing HTML file or insert custom text provided by the user.

 ### Misc Assignments
 A folder that contains miscellaneous assignments given to me--the student--during the Python bootcamp.
 It contains scripts showing me learning the concepts of Python.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>